felix-feistritzer/gui-threshold-estimation/README.md

 - **Select File**: Select your data, which should be stored as csv-file.

+To convert data from xlsx to csv (NIRS, Spiro), see <https://github.com/felix-feistritzer/xlsx-to-csv>

 - Optional you can add labels for the plot.

 - **Plot**: Runs the calculation and plots the result.
 This can, depending on the amount of data, take some time.
 Please be patient :)